Emilio Charles Jr.: Los Guapos (1999–2002)

 After Shocker lost his mask at the CMLL 66th Anniversary Show, he stated he was okay with being unmasked since his face was "1000% Guapo" ("1000% Handsome").
 He developed a narcissistic, self-obsessed rudo character, who exhibited various metrosexual traits and treated those who were not as handsome as him with scorn.
-In the following months, Shocker would often team up with Bestia Salvaje and Scorpio Jr. Following a series of vignettes, Shocker convinced both of his partners to have their hair bleached blond and that they were also Guapo like him forming a group known as Los Guapos.
-Scorpio Jr., and Bestia Negra were both older, seasoned veteran wrestlers and neither were actually considered attractive, in fact.
-Scorpio, Jr.'s nickname up until this point had been El Rey Feo ("The Ugly King").
+In the following months, Shocker would often team up with Bestia Salvaje and Scorpio Jr. Following a series of vignettes, Shocker convinced both of his partners to have their hair bleached blond, stating they were also Guapo like him, thus forming a group known as Los Guapos.
+Neither Scorpio Jr. or Salvaje, who were older, seasoned veteran wrestlers, were actually considered good looking; Scorpio Jr.'s nickname up until that point had been El Rey Feo ("The Ugly King").

-In 2000, Shocker was invited to work for New Japan Pro-Wrestling (NJPW) on several occasions and due to his NJPW tours of Japan Scorpio Jr. and Bestia Negra often found themselves without a partner for Trios matches.
-Their solution was to bring in Emilio Charles Jr. to become the fourth Guapo team member, Charles Jr. like his partners used the Guapo name more ironically than factual.
-After returning from NJPW Shocker objected to someone joining "his" group without his approval, but at first agreed to it.
-Over the following months, Shocker's displeasure with the rest of the team grew, and eventually, he split from the team, turning tecnico in the process.
-Shocker began a long-running storyline feud with Los Guapos.
-The storyline built to its peak at the 2001 Sin Piedad show on December 14.
-In the main event, Shocker defeated Emilio Charles Jr. in a Lucha de Apuestas match, forcing Charles to have all his hair shaved off as a result of his loss.
+In 2000, Shocker was invited to work for New Japan Pro-Wrestling (NJPW) on several occasions, but due to his tours, Salvaje and Scorpio Jr. often found themselves without a partner for trios matches.
+Their solution was to bring in Emilio Charles Jr. to become the fourth Guapo team member; Charles Jr., like his partners, used the Guapo name more ironically than factually.
+After returning from NJPW, Shocker objected to someone joining "his" group without his approval, but at first agreed to it.
+Over the following months, Shocker's displeasure with the rest of the team grew, and eventually, he split from the team, turning tecnico in the process and beginning a long-running storyline feud with Los Guapos.
+The storyline built to its peak in the main event of Sin Piedad ("No Mercy") on December 14.
+2001, where Shocker defeated Emilio Charles Jr. in a Lucha de Apuestas, forcing Charles to have all his hair shaved off as a result of his loss.
 As a result of the victory, Shocker regained the rights to the "Los Guapos" name.